"Sibestan" believes Amiri is lying and hiding something, and suggests that he may be a double agent.

 "The Islamic republic wants to have some fun with your story and pressure the United States.
 But these days will soon be over.
 Then your life will become dark.
 The Islamic republic will put you on trial on the charge of espionage for the United States.
 But your death penalty will not be carried out through [hanging] but it will rather be through a forged accident, or like Masud Ali Mohammadi your life will end in the street with a bomb and then they will put the blame on the United States."

-has written that the first picture of Amiri released upon his return to Tehran showed him standing in the transit section of the airport while smiling and flashing the "famous V sign of the Green Movement."
+A satirical blog has written that the first picture of Amiri released upon his return to Tehran showed him standing in the transit section of the airport while smiling and flashing the "famous V sign of the Green Movement."

 The blogger says it appears that no one had told Amiri that things have changed in Iran during his absence.